Marcelino Domingo: Second Republic

-In July 1929, together with Álvaro de Albornoz, Marcelino Domingo founded the Radical Socialist Republican Party, an organization from which he participated in 1934, together with Manuel Azaña from Republican Action and Santiago Casares Quiroga from Autonomous Galician Republican Organization, to form the Republican Left of Catalonia.
+In July 1929, together with Álvaro de Albornoz, Marcelino Domingo founded the Radical Socialist Republican Party, an organization from which he participated in 1934, together with Manuel Azaña from Republican Action and Santiago Casares Quiroga from Autonomous Galician Republican Organization, to form Izquierda Republicana.

 Considered by Antonio Checa Godoy as the "inspirer" of the publication Diario de Tarragona, the publication would come to support the electoral candidacies headed by Marcelino Domingo on several occasions.
 He was elected deputy for Barcelona district in the 1931 general elections.
 In the 1933 elections, however, he failed to recover his seat.
 He would once again become deputy for Barcelona in the 1936 elections.

 Marcelino Domingo was Minister of Public Instruction during the First Biennium of the Republic, between April and December 1931.
 During his time as minister, he took significant measures such as restricting religious education, authorizing bilingualism in schools in Catalonia, and creating a program for the construction of new schools.
 After his dismissal from office, he would be replaced by Fernando de los Ríos.
 Domingo would serve as Minister of Agriculture between December 1931 and June 1933, and again between June and September 1933.
 He would return to Public Instruction during the first government of the Popular Front, between February and May 1936.